parallel-js/parallel.js/README.md

 **Easy Parallel Computing with Javascript**

-> Please note that version 0.2.1 is 2 years old

-**Update: September 2016**

-> New forces are put in place to drive the code forward.

----

 Parallel.js is a library for to make parallel computing in Javascript simple.
 It works in Node.js and in the Web Browser.

 Parallel takes advantage of Web Workers for the web, and child processes for Node.